Zhichen6/zhichen6.github.io/_pages/about.md

 - **Sustainable shared mobility modeling and policy**
 - **Human-autonomous vehicle interaction and regulation**

-I am honored to have received the Rackham Predoctoral Fellowship and a nomination for the College of Engineering's Towner Prize for Outstanding GSIs. **I am currently seeking an assistant professor position in transportation engineering and industrial engineering**.
+I am honored to have received the Rackham Predoctoral Fellowship and a nomination for the College of Engineering's Towner Prize for Outstanding GSIs. **I am currently looking for an assistant professor position in transportation engineering and industrial engineering**.